XRRRA/TMPS_labs/Labs1_2/RaportLab1.md

 This laboratory project demonstrates the effective application of three core creational design patterns: Singleton, Factory Method, and Builder, within a simulated tech store application.
 By selecting and implementing these patterns, we achieve a modular, maintainable, and scalable system that meets real-world requirements for object creation and resource management.

 - **Singleton Pattern** is utilized to ensure a single, globally accessible `Store` instance, which prevents resource duplication and maintains a centralized inventory.
 - **Factory Method Pattern** streamlines object creation, allowing new products like computers and smartphones to be instantiated in a consistent, standardized way.
-This approach separates instantiation logic from the client, fostering extensibility as new product types can be added by simply extending the factory.
+This approach separates instantiation logic from the client, fostering extensibility as new product types can be added by simply extending the domain.factory.
 - **Builder Pattern** enhances object customization for complex products, enabling developers to create variations of a product with differing specifications in an organized, readable, and manageable format.

 Each design pattern addresses a specific aspect of object creation and contributes to reducing dependencies and increasing flexibility.
 Through this project, we gain hands-on experience in solving common software design challenges, showcasing how creational patterns can be practically implemented to create well-structured and maintainable systems.